+Workforce Development.
+Although the County experiences long term high unemployment rates, substantial efforts are underway to focus workforce training and education on key industry priorities.
+The ICWBD is currently updating a crucial, state-mandated strategic plan called the "Local Workforce Development Plan" (Plan), which will be finalized in early 2019.
 Among other things, the Plan addresses elevating workers' technical skills in response to industry innovations and technological changes, as well as supporting job training programs that are also industry-certified.
-Preparing labor force with some work experience for well-paying middle-skill occupations is another part of the Plan.62 The Plan also discusses the integrating of workforce development and economic development communities, pointing to efforts on the part of the ICWDB to support (among other entities) the Cali-Baja Mega Region Initiative and the IVEDC.63
+Preparing labor force with some work experience for well-paying middle-skill occupations is another part of the Plan.63 The Plan also discusses the integrating of workforce development and economic development communities, pointing to efforts on the part of the ICWDB to support (among other entities) the Cali-Baja Mega Region Initiative and the IVEDC.64

-The ICWDB is also focusing its economic development effort through "Southern Border Regional Workforce Development Plan: San Diego and Imperial Counties (2017-2020)".64 San Diego and Imperial Counties workforce development community have a history of working together as a region.
-As a pre-cursor to the "Southern Border Regional Workforce Development Plan", in 2014, a memorandum of collaboration (MOC) was signed by the ICWDB, San Diego Imperial Counties Community Colleges Regional Consortium (SDICCC), Imperial Valley Regional Occupation Program, SDWP, and San Diego County Office of Education.
-The objective of this collaboration was to develop a coordinated approach to industry sector analysis, enhance regional capacity to support the growth and expansion of priority and emergent sectors, create regional systems of data collection, knowledge development and action planning, and develop and enhance career pathway training programs.
+The ICWDB is also focusing its economic development effort through "Southern Border Regional Workforce Development Plan: San Diego and Imperial Counties (2017-2020)".65 San Diego and Imperial Counties workforce development community have a history of working together as a region.
+As a pre-cursor to the "Southern Border Regional Workforce Development Plan", in 2014, a memorandum of collaboration (MOC) was signed by the ICWDB, San Diego Imperial Counties Community Colleges Regional Consortium (SDICCC), Imperial Valley Regional Occupation Program, San Diego Workforce Partnership (SDWP), and San Diego County Office of Education.
+The objective of this collaboration was to develop a coordinated approach to industry sector analysis, enhance regional capacity to support the

+63Imperial County Workforce Development Board, "Local Workforce Development Plan: 2017-2020", PDF p.
+13 64Imperial County Workforce Development Board, "Local Workforce Development Plan: 2017-2020", PDF p.
+14 65Imperial County Workforce Development Board, San Diego Workforce Partnership, et al, "Southern Border Regional Workforce Development Plan: San Diego and Imperial Counties (2017-2020), PDF p.
+2 growth and expansion of priority and emergent sectors, create regional systems of data collection, knowledge development and action planning, and develop and enhance career pathway training programs.
 Stakeholder involved in generating the "Southern Board Regional Workforce Development Plan" identified economic development as their leading priority.
 The first strategic priority of the regional plan involves supporting 18 sectors that drive regional economic growth, with a focus on "advanced transportation\clean energy", "advanced manufacturing", "health", and "information and communication technologies."
 The second priority involves creating a work-based learning tool (especially for very young workers) with industry involvement.